Chr157i4n/TMC2209_Raspberry_Pi/README.md

 # TMC_2209_Raspberry_Pi
-This is a libary to drive a stepper motor with a TMC2209 stepper driver and a Raspberry Pi
+This is a library to drive a stepper motor with a TMC2209 stepper driver and a Raspberry Pi

 This code is still experimental, so use it on your own risk.

-This libary is programmed in pure Python.
+This library is programmed in pure Python.
 The performance of Python is not good enough to drive the motor with high speed.
-So if you move the motor with high speed and this libary the motor will lose steps.
+So if you move the motor with high speed and this library the motor will lose steps.

 My TMC2209 is a Bigtreetech TMC 2209 V1.2:
 https://github.com/bigtreetech/BIGTREETECH-TMC2209-V1.2